ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 A solutions architect is designing an application for a two-step order process.
 The first step is synchronous and must return to the user with little latency.
 The second step takes longer, so it will be implemented in a separate component.
 Orders must be processed exactly once and in the order in which they are received.
 How should the solutions architect integrate these components?

-- A. Use Amazon SQS FIFO queues.
+- ==A. Use Amazon SQS FIFO queues.==
 - B. Use an AWS Lambda function along with Amazon SQS standard queues.
 - C. Create an SNS topic and subscribe an Amazon SQS FIFO queue to that topic.
 - D. Create an SNS topic and subscribe an Amazon SQS Standard queue to that topic.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/4/#) [  Discussion  **153**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/4/#)

+==Amazon SNS does not currently support forwarding messages to Amazon SQS FIFO queues.
+You can use SNS to forward messages to standard queues.==

 **Correct Answer:** *C*
 Reference: